Diesel Engine Principle and Working Cycle Explained:

 1. Suction Stroke – With pistons moving downwards and opening of the inlet valve creates suction of clean air into the cylinders.

 2. Compression Stroke – With closing of Inlet valve the area above the piston gets closed.
 The piston moves up resulting in compression of the air in a confined space under higher compression-ratio.

 Combustion Process - At this stage the injector sprays the diesel into the combustion chamber.
 The rise in temperature of the air caused by its compression; results in instantaneous burning of diesel with in an explosion.
-This causes heat to release resulting in generation of expanding forces known as power.
+This causes heat to release which generates expanding forces known as power.